jodaf/quilvyn-savage/README.md

 ### Usage

-Once the SWADE plugin is installed as described above, start Quilvyn and check the box next to one or more of the rule set names listed above in the initial window.
+Once the quilvyn-savage package is installed as described above, start Quilvyn and check the box next to one or more of the rule set names listed above in the initial window.
 The rules from the supplements extend the Savage Worlds Adventurer's Edition rule set.